An Abbey Theatre and Kiln Theatre co-production

 “Did no one ever tell you the sweetest revenge is to forgive?”

-This dramatically powerful portrait of a marriage ripped apart will explode onto the Abbey stage this summer.
+This dramatically powerful portrait of a marriage ripped apart explodes onto the Abbey stage this summer.
 Marina Carr weaves an intimate portrait of a once unbreakable couple who can’t bring themselves to forgive the past, but can’t live without each other.

 A royal couple bound together by love, desire, hate and resentment find themselves and their families caught in the consequences of a terrible act of sacrifice, and the inability of the heart to forgive.